josephcc/KerKerInput/README.markdown

 KerKerInput(IMF) Readme
 ==================================
+The KerKer Input Method is an open source Chinese input method framework for Android, and likely the first Chinese input methods ever implemented for the Android platform.
+The new version contains improvements on precision of character selection for phonics-based input and next-word-prediction using n-gram language model.

 The new KerKerInput is now a input method framework on the existing Android IMF.
 Its goal is to provide common used components such as Virtual Keyboard, Physical KB <=> Virtual KB keycode conversion, candidates mechanism and most importantly